walmartdigital/katalog/README.md

 ## Roles

 * collector: read k8s and publish to a server
-* server: receive information from collector
+* server: receive information from collector and expose it as a REST API

 ## Run